 I liken that analogy to what happens to some of us in the construction industry.
 Working on bridges & big structures provides a challenge like none other.
 Sure, it might not be for everyone.
 But if you’re like me and thrive on working in an environment where you need to bring your A-game to work every day, where you are constantly challenging your knowledge base & your problem solving skills, I can’t think of another sect of the construction industry that is better-suited for the challenge.

 Being “drafted into the majors,” however, brings with it a significant amount of expectations: Are you at the top of your game?
 Have you spent enough time in the minor leagues forging your talents?
 Can you function at a high level?
 Do you have the mental fortitude to stay in the game 24/7/365?
-Do you have your shit together?
+Are you good-to-go?

 One of the themes of my writings is presenting post mortems of things that have gone bad.
 Learning from mistakes.
 We learn from failing.
 If we don’t, then we’ve failed to learn.